zinleonN/coc_auto_helper/README.md

 <div align="center">
-    <h1>Clash of Clans Helper</h1>
+    <h1>Clash of Clans Auto Helper</h1>
 </div>

-The project is mainly aimed at automating troop donations and resource farming in the Windows version of Clash of Clans.
+The project is mainly aimed at automating troop donations and resource farming in the Windows version of _Clash of Clans_.

 ![Under Construction](https://img.shields.io/badge/Status-WIP-orange)